State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Multi-Domain State Estimation: Problem Setting

 where we have omitted the dependency of the spaces on $\Omega$ in order not to overload the notation, and we will keep omitting this dependency until the end of this section.
 Depending on whether $\Vn$ is built to address the worst case or mean square error, the reconstruction performance over the whole manifold $\cM$ is bounded by

 or

 Note that $\beta(\Vn, \Wm)$ can be understood as a stability constant.
 It can also be interpreted as the cosine of the angle between $\Vn$ and $\Wm$.
-The error bounds involve the distance of $u$ to the space $V_n\oplus(V_n^\perp\cap\Wm)$ which provides slightly more accuracy than the reduced model $\Vn$ alone.
-This term is the reason why it is sometimes said that the method can correct model error to some extend.
+The error bounds involve the distance of $u$ to the space $V_n\oplus(V_n^\perp\cap\Wm)$ which provides slightly more accuracy than the linear subspace $\Vn$ alone.
+This term is the reason why it is sometimes said that the method can correct model error to some extent.
 In the following, to ease the reading we will write errors only with the second type of bounds \eqref{eq:err-ms-pbdw} that do not involve the correction part on $V_n^\perp\cap\Wm$.

 An important observation is that for a fixed measurement space $W_m$ (which is the setting in our numerical tests), the error functions

 reach a minimal value for a certain dimension $n^*_\wc$ and $n^*_\ms$ as the dimension $n$ varies from 1 to $m$.
 This behavior is due to the trade-off between: \begin{itemize} \item the improvement of the approximation properties of $V_n$ as $n$ grows ($\delta_n^{(\wc)}$ and $\delta_n^{(\ms)} \to 0$ as $n$ grows) \item the degradation of the stability of the algorithm, given here by the decrease of $\beta(V_n, \Wm)$ to 0 as $n\to m$.
 When $n> m$, $\beta(V_n, \Wm)=0$. \end{itemize} As a result, the best reconstruction performance with PBDW is given by